marakel/marakel.github.io/_posts/2019-08-18-hackernews.md

 # Conclusion
 Based on this analysis, a post should be categorized as an "Ask HN" Post and be created between 15:00 and 16:00 (Which is 3:00pm - 4:00pm EST) to maximize the amount of comments it receives.
 It should be noted that I excluded any posts that received no comments, so this conclusion was only from data that included posts with comments.
-It would be more accurate to conclude that of the posts that received comments, Ask HN Posts received more on average and Ask Posts created between 15:00 and 16:00 recevied the most comments.
+It would be more accurate to conclude that of the posts that received comments, Ask HN Posts received more comments on average and Ask HN Posts created between 15:00 and 16:00 recevied the most comments.